dgochenour/vilt_java/README.md

 Session #04

   - Modify the Subscriber-code listener ShapeTypeExtendedListener.on_data_available()
     - use shapes demo to publish a new instance (like BLUE squares)
         - the DataReader listener should report this
     - subsequent samples from the same instance will not cause the banner to print, but new instnaces will

 Session #05

   - No changes

 Session #06a

   - remove Deadline and Time Based Filter from MY_QOS_PROFILE.xml
   - implement sting-filtering and integer-filtering options of CFT in the subscriber
   - use a Shapes Demo instance to test that the filtering works

+Session #06b

+  - Modify the Subscriber code so imcoming data is handled with a WaitSet instead of a listener
+  - use Shapes Demo to show that data is received properly (don't forget about the CFT!)